 The reality as I see it, after 65 you have on average 10-15 years to enjoy…WTF.
 If you’re lucky you will live to be well into your 90’s but really who’s that lucky?
 You work 40 years and then have an average of 15 years to enjoy the fruits of your labor…no friggin’ way.
 Today is when you need to live your life.

-A good friend and mentor of mine named Adrian Kessler lived a great life, wealthy, healthy…hiked all the time, traveled everywhere but died before he was 80 years old.
-One of the healthiest people I knew just died…now most people will think that sad but really it isn’t.
+A good friend and mentor of mine named Adrian Kessler lived a great life.
+He was wealthy, healthy (hiked all the time), traveled everywhere.
+But then died before he was 80 years old.
+One of the healthiest people I knew just died.
+Now most people will think that sad but really it isn’t.
 He lived everyday like it was his last and even on his last day he was doing something he loved…hiking.
 The day he died I changed my life.

-If you are living in survival mode get to a stable place.
+Living in survival mode?
+Then it’s time to get to a stable place.
 If you are living beyond your means with credit cards…cut them up and bring yourself back to reality.
-If you are working 14 hour days and don’t see your family…stop it and find another way to make money and be with your loved ones.
+Are you working 14 hour days and don’t see your family?
+Stop it.
+Find another way to make money and be with your loved ones.
 If you suck at keeping your money (like me) find someone who doesn’t (like I did…my partners).

 This is about living the good life now…not in some distant future.
 Yes, I know what you are saying that this is a fitness blog and I should be talking about great exercises to do to get your fat ass into skinny jeans.
 That is usually what this blog is about but fitness and health are inter-connected and the better you take care of your life, the more your life will take care of you.
 You will be happier when you have peace of mind.